“Now I take the decisions... I don’t wait for my supervisor to approve everything.”

 Amaral do Carmo was among two women and three men from Covalima who took Ba Futuru’s training and have gone on to in turn train 97 other people (92 of them women), including members of women’s and community groups.
 She jumps in our car and proudly guides us to meet with some of the women community groups that Covalima Community Centre supports, including Halibur Maudemo (Gathering in Maudemo), a group of 10 women in Maudemo, a village of about 2,500 people.

-The women support each in difficult times with loans and other economic assistance.
+The women support each other in difficult times with loans and other economic assistance.
 Monica Moniz said the leadership skills she learned from the Centre have done more than just help her to lead Halibur Maudemo.
 They also allowed her to be able to talk to her husband about more equitable domestic responsibilities.
 Now, Moniz said, “My husband and I share our household tasks.
 When I have to go to the market, he will take care of the children.
 He will even cook.”

 We then continue on the road to meet with the weaver’s group Fitun Naroman (Bright Star) near Suai city southwest of Dili.
 The group was established in 2010 with help from Covalima Community Centre and its partners.